2015 Fall Interaction Design

 Duration: 10 Weeks

-Team: Maureen McLennon, Dillon Baker, Phillip Carpenter, Kasturi Dani
+Team: Jane Yu, Maureen McLennon, Dillon Baker, Phillip Carpenter, Kasturi Dani

 SENSE is a pair of glasses that are aimed towards higher-functioning autistic individuals.
 The purpose of these glasses is to assist in helping the wearer understand a person's emotions (through facial expressions) to a better degree.
 People with specific forms of autism in particular have a harder time reading facial expressions and understanding the emotions of others which makes it hard for them to adapt and participate in common social situations.
 These glasses are aimed at being a therapy tool aimed for some autistic people learning to develop a sense of emotional awareness of others and to help empower them in social situations.